PostHog/posthog.com/contents/blog/posthog-alternatives.md

 ## Why people choose PostHog

-Assembly AI [switched from Mixpanel to PostHog](https://posthog.com/customers/assemblyai) because Mixpanel's pricing caused them to throttle events.
+**AssemblyAI** [switched from Mixpanel to PostHog](https://posthog.com/customers/assemblyai) because Mixpanel's pricing caused them to throttle events.
 Using PostHog also meant they could combine analytics and A/B testing within a single platform.

 <BorderWrapper>
     <Quote